East West Rail

-The eastern section, Bedford to Cambridge and Western improvements is categorised as a nationally significant infrastructure project.
-There have been proposals that the extended railway should go from Cardiff to Norwich and for the East West Main Line (EWML).
+Summary of current status (autumn 2025)

+Phase 1 of the western section, the segment from Oxford via Bicester Village to the junction with the Chiltern Main Line, has been operational since December 2016.
+In April 2020, engineering work began on the route of the Bicester–Bletchley segment.
+Trackwork was completed in early 2024; freight services began using the route in June 2025.
+Passenger services between Oxford and Milton Keynes Central were to begin in the latter half of 2025, but a dispute with the rail unions (over a proposal for driver-only operation) continues to prevent commencement of the service.

+Engineering work to bring the Bletchley–Bedford segment up to the same standard was planned for 2025–2030, but a dispute over the nature and extent of the route through Bedford has yet to be resolved.
+In January 2025, the Government confirmed funding for the Bedford–Cambridge section, including specifically a new Tempsford railway station that is also to serve the East Coast Main Line.

 History

 Origins

-The link is promoted by the East West Rail Main Line Partnership (originally called the "East West Rail Consortium") which was initiated by Ipswich Borough Council in 1995.
+The link is promoted by the East West Rail Main Line Partnership, an association of local authorities originally called the "East West Rail Consortium", initiated by Ipswich Borough Council in 1995.

 The council and its neighbours were particularly concerned about poor services within East Anglia and the links to London.
 Some success was achieved east of Cambridge, at least partly through the efforts of the group.

 In April 2006, the Office of the Deputy Prime Minister reported itself to be in favour of the principle of re-opening the link between Bedford and Oxford.

 In May 2006, the Department for Transport (DfT) announced specific plans for Bletchley railway station.
 The document stated that "it is likely" that Bletchley area renewals and network simplification will take place "by 2010", "to include a high-level platform" for Bedford trains.
 "The network will be suitable for the later addition of any 'East-West' link to and from Oxford and for the operation of through links from either Oxford or Bedford to and from Milton Keynes".